buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialLayer.md

 ### Category
 Category of the material layer, e.g. the role it has in the layer set it belongs to (such as 'load bearing', 'thermal insulation' etc.).
 The list of keywords might be extended by model view definitions, however the following keywords shall apply in general:
-* 'LoadBearing' &mdash; for all material layers having a load bearing function.
+* 'LoadBearing' — for all material layers having a load bearing function.
-* 'Insulation' &mdash; for all material layers having an insolating function.
+* 'Insulation' — for all material layers having an insolating function.
-* 'Inner finish' &mdash; for the material layer being the inner finish.
+* 'Inner finish' — for the material layer being the inner finish.
-* 'Outer finish' &mdash; for the material layer being the outer finish.
+* 'Outer finish' — for the material layer being the outer finish.

 ### Priority
 The relative priority of the layer, expressed as normalised integer range [0..100].
 Controls how layers intersect in connections and corners of building elements: a layer from one element protrudes into (i.e. displaces) a layer from another element in a joint of these elements if the former element's layer has higher priority than the latter.
 The priority value for a material layer in an element has to be set and maintained by software applications in relation to the material layers in connected elements.